 Shades a Plenty

-Let your green thumb come out to play with this sweet, multi-colored mani.
-The varting shades work nicely against the one yellow nail for a summer-fun look.
+Let your green thumb come out to play with this sweet, multicolored mani.
+The varying shades work nicely against the one yellow nail for a summer-fun gradient look.

 A dash of gold against a deep green base color strikes the perfect balance between sophisticated and fun.